iwatakeshi/jmdict_ex/README.md

 The original XML files - **JMdict.xml**, **JMdict_e.xml**, and **JMnedict.xml** -
-are the property of the Electronic Dictionary Research and Development Group, and are used in conformance with the Group's [license][EDRDG-license].
+are the property of the Electronic Dictionary Research and Development Group, and are used in conformance with the Group's [license](https://www.edrdg.org/edrdg/licence.html).
 Project started in 1991 by Jim Breen.

 All derived files are distributed under the same license, as the original license requires it.